-While IFFIm does not have capital, the sovereign donor commitments are legally binding, and enforceable payment obligations.
-Given the legal characteristics of these pledges, we consider these donor obligations as analogous to capital contributions in MDBs.
+While IFFIm does not have capital, the sovereign donor commitments are legally binding and enforceable payment obligations.
+Given the legal characteristics of these pledges, we consider these donor obligations as analogous to capital contributions.
 For most of the supranationals we rate, the strength of member support score is built around sovereigns' capital contributions to the supranational institutions.
-In particular, the ability to support score is determined by the weighed average shareholder rating.
+In particular, the ability to support score is determined by the weighted average shareholder rating.
 As we consider outstanding donations analogous to capital subscriptions, we calculate the weighted average donor rating at Aa3.

-At inception, IFFIm had six original donors: UK (Aa2 stable), France (Aa2 positive), Italy (Baa3 stable), Norway (Aaa stable), Spain (Baa1 stable), and Sweden (Aaa stable).
-Overtime, donors have both increased their pledges (such as Norway in 2019), while new donors have joined IFFIm-the latest example is Brazil (Ba2 stable) joining in October 2018.
-The Exhibit 2 below breaks below down the donor pledges.
+At inception, IFFIm had six original donors: UK, France, Italy (Baa3 stable), Norway (Aaa stable), Spain (Baa1 stable) and Sweden (Aaa stable).
+Over time, donors have both increased their pledges (such as Norway in 2019 and 2020), while new donors have joined IFFIm - the latest example is Brazil (Ba2 stable) joining in October 2018.
+Exhibit 2 provides a breakdown of remaining donor pledges as of December 2019.
+In June 2020, during the Global Vaccine Summit, Italy, Norway, the Netherlands and Spain announced additional pledges to IFFIm totaling US\$ 926 million.
+In addition, Norway pledged an additional NOK 2 billion (equivalent of approximately \$200 million) to IFFIm to frontload its contribution to the Coalition for Epidemic Preparedness Innovations (CEPI), a Gavi approved program, to support research and development for COVID-19 vaccines.